-Spain: An Ideal 10-Day Itinerary for Barcelona and Madrid
+An Ideal 10 Day Spain Itinerary: Barcelona and Madrid

-Well, this has certainly been a longtime coming.
-I mean one of the main reasons I started this blog was because a little Spain itinerary I wrote via FB message 5 years ago made the rounds throughout the years and I was shocked 4 years later to have someone reach out and say they were using it.
-Truthfully, I couldn’t even tell you what was on there…but it really doesn’t matter, because here goes, the official new and improved Spain itinerary.
-This post probably showcases my “perfectionist” tendencies more than any other, but disclaimer, I lived in both of these cities for 4 months and a year, respectively, so I mean yea, I have to do Spain justice!
+Well, this has certainly been a long time coming.
+One of the main reasons I started this blog was because a little Spain itinerary I wrote via FB message 5 years ago made the rounds throughout the years and I was shocked 4 years later to have someone reach out and say they were using it.
+Truthfully, I couldn’t even tell you what was on there, but it really doesn’t matter because here goes –the official new and improved 10 day Spain itinerary.
+This post probably showcases my “perfectionist” tendencies more than any other; but, I lived in both of these cities for 4 months and a year, respectively, so I have to do Spain justice!

-BTW, if you want to cut this itinerary down to 7 days, cut out Day 5, Day 6, and Day 9 and add Parc Guell to Day 1 and Retiro and Mercado San Miguel to Day 7 in place of your siesta.
+BTW, if you want to cut this Spain itinerary down to 7 days, cut out Day 5, Day 6, and Day 9.
+Add Parc Guell to Day 1 and Retiro and Mercado San Miguel to Day 7 in place of your siesta.

 Transport into Barcelona: